 Free Tool — 2026 Rules

 Not sure which Steuerklasse applies to you?
-Take this quick 3-step quiz to find your optimal tax class and maximize your monthly net salary.
+Take this quick 3-step quiz to find the best tax class for married couples in germany or singles, and maximize your monthly net salary with English Jobs in Germany.

 Step 1 of 4